Scott Hardy

 Scott Hardy is an underground Techno DJ and musician who has appeared in the UK and Australia, and on Second Life since 2001 to present.
 As an Audio Engineer he was published in New Zealand.

 Biography

 He was resident DJ and promoter for the techno night dxdt in London for several years, and ran a weekly internet radio show on Pulseradio alongside it.

 He is credited with the soundtrack music for the 2001 British film To A Future...
 With Love.
-Scott released his first EP on vinyl in 2001 in the Electronica / Hard House style.
+Hardy released his first EP on vinyl in 2001.
+It was in the hard house genre.
+In 2006, he released a minimalist techno album online, his first original album.

-He released his first original album online in 2006 in the genre Electronica / Minimalist / Techno.

 The name dxdt was originally a collaborative name invented by Scott Hardy which included other artists although he now often refers to himself simply as dj dxdt.

-In 2013 Scott supported Luke Slater for part of his Australian tour.
+In 2013, Hardy supported Luke Slater for part of his Australian tour.